reubenja77/money-track/README.md

 The color Green is used as it represents growth and prosperity, the color Blue represents trust and the color Red represents a warning signal.

 <strong>Data persistence:</strong>
-- <strong>Data saving:</strong> The App saves transaction data to a JSON file, ensuring data persistence and allowing users to continue tracking their finances across sessions.
+- <strong>Data saving:</strong> The App saves transaction data to a JSON file, ensuring data persistence and allowing Users to continue tracking their finances across sessions.

 <strong>User control:</strong>
-- <strong>Flexibility:</strong> The App offers users flexibility in managing their transactions, allowing them to add, view, filter, delete, generate reports, and exit the program.
+- <strong>Flexibility:</strong> The App offers Users flexibility in managing their transactions, allowing them to add, view, filter, delete, generate reports, and exit the program.
-- <strong>Confirmation:</strong> The App includes confirmation prompts before deleting transactions, ensuring users are certain about their actions.
+- <strong>Confirmation:</strong> The App includes confirmation prompts before deleting transactions, ensuring Users are certain about their actions.

 These UX design considerations contribute to a more intuitive and enjoyable user experience, making The Money Tracker App easier to use and more effective for managing personal finances.